-Moong Dal Idli is a delicious gluten free Idli recipe made using only yellow moong dal (“Peeled-Split-Green Gram Lentil”).
+Moong Dal Idli is a delicious gluten free, high protein Idli recipe made with yellow moong dal (Peeled Split Green Gram Lentil).
 It is an instant recipe made without rice and does not require any fermentation time.
 It is a healthy, high protein, low fat breakfast recipe and very easy to make.

-I discovered this recipe accidentally when I was grinding Mung Dal for making Lentil Dosa.
+I discovered this recipe accidentally when I was grinding Mung Dal for making Mixed Dal Dosa.
 Instead of making Dosa, I thought of making idlis with it just the way we make Instant Rava Idli.
 I kept the batter little bit on thicker side and added Eno(Fruit Salt) to it.
-I steamed it in regular Idli stand & voila!!
-The Moong Dal Idlis came out soft & fluffy.
+I steamed it in regular Idli stand & voila..the Moong Dal Idlis came out soft & fluffy.
 In fact if one does not look too carefully while eating it, he/she may confuse it with Rava Idli.

 Watch the Video: